neuro-actions/registry_browser/README.md

-# An action to start Filebrowser
+# An action to start Registry Browser

 This action launches an instance of [Docker Registry Frontend](https://github.com/neuro-inc/docker-registry-frontend) and opens it in the default browser.